abbaslab-va/AbbasCentral/README.md

 'Experimenter' = 'Your name here'
 ```

 * The above [timestamps] section contains key-value pairs, giving names to the numbered timestamps that can be used for indexing functions such as trialize_spikes.
+It must include a timestamps section and a timestamp with the key 'Trial Start' in order to trialize spikes.
 An example call:

     `trializedSpikes = trialize_spikes('Laser On', 2)`